VHS Revival looks back at some of Jason’s more memorable slayings.

 10: Friday the 13 Part V: A New Beginning – Junior: Son of Ethel Hubbard

 The first kill I have opted for is that of the mentally challenged Junior, whose screen time is limited to the kind of nonsensical yammering that could drive a person crazy.
 Under the rule of redneck mother Ethel, Junior revels in taunting the unhinged residents of Pinehurst Halfway House, his eccentricities too volatile for any of them to bear.

-Unfortunately – or fortunately in our case – he hadn’t banked on one resident fighting back, and after succumbing to a severe beating at the hands of franchise mainstay Tommy Jarvis, an enraged Junior hops on his bike and returns home to the insufferable Ethel, doing everything in his power to see that our patience with him wears even thinner.
+Unfortunately—or fortunately in our case—he hadn’t banked on one resident fighting back.
+Succumbing to a severe beating at the hands of franchise mainstay Tommy Jarvis, an enraged Junior hops on his bike and returns home to the insufferable Ethel, doing everything in his power to see that our patience with him wears even thinner.

-Luckily for us, so does Jason’s, as our killer appears from behind a tree and chops Junior’s head off with a meat cleaver, the audience rejoicing as it bounces mercifully into the distance.
+But so does Jason’s, our killer appearing from behind a tree with a meat cleaver and chopping Junior’s head clean off his shoulders.
 In a film marred by plot holes, spotty characters and dodgy Mexican cooking, this stands out as the single most enjoyable moment, proving one of the most satisfying kills in the entire series.

 9. Friday the 13th Part II – Mark

 As a kid this instalment was my favourite.
 A seminal entry, it was the first to introduce Jason as a relentless killing machine, and the first to truly capture my imagination.
-The fact is, I wanted to be Jason, and would even stalk imaginary victims with an old pillowcase pulled down over my head, my macabre enthusiasm knowing no bounds.
+The fact is, I wanted to be Jason, and would even stalk imaginary victims with an old pillowcase pulled down over my head.
 In truth, it’s a pretty tame affair, and I guess it’s only down to my affinity with the movie that I felt compelled to include at least one kill.
 Luckily, there is one in particular that stands out in terms of both drama and gore.